AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <cite>&mdash;<em>iMore</em> <a href="http://www.imore.com/content-blockers-bad-ads-and-what-were-doing-about-it">"Content blockers, bad ads, and what we're doing about it"</a></cite>
 </blockquote>

+Say you want to tartget your ad to brogrammers running ad-tech rackets.
+You simply puchase a steaming pile of Big Data that cross-tabs chronic Disrupt attendees with dailt tweeters with frequent Ferrari web visitors.
+Instantly half the phones in Palo Alto light up with your product.

+It doesn't always work this way, though, and by "not always" I mean "almost never."

 <video width="600" height="400" controls>
   <source src="http://uds.ak.o.brightcove.com/47628783001/47628783001_4897782975001_4897450793001.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>

 [![ScreenShot](https://raw.githubusercontent.com/hearvox/breaking-news/master/assets/MAS-FT-Business-PrinceOfJihad.jpg)](http://uds.ak.o.brightcove.com/47628783001/47628783001_4897782975001_4897450793001.mp4)

 <blockquote>